ManlyMarco/RuntimeUnityEditor/README.md

 ### How to build
 - At least VS 2017 is recommended.
-- The mcs_custom dependency is a modified version of https://github.com/kkdevs/mcs - basically a port of roslyn-level mcs with all new language features to .Net 2.0.
+- The mcs dependency is https://github.com/denikson/mcs-unity
 - You have to reference UnityEngine.dll from Unity 5.x, before it was split.
 The new UnityEngine.dll forwards all of the split types into their new respective dll files, therefore doing this allows runtime editor to run on any Unity version.

 ---